5nd of June 2026

 The road is mostly corrugated roads in pretty good condition, the motorhome easily does 80 km/t and the suspension takes most of the rattling from the road.

-We’re getting the experience we, mostly likely I, expected, driving in one of the most remote places in the world, just experiencing the nothingness of the vast desserts, it is magnificent.
+We’re getting the experience we, mostly likely I, expected, driving in one of the most remote places in the world, just experiencing the nothingness of the vast deserts, it is magnificent.

 6th May 2026